AVSLab/basilisk/docs/installOptionalPackages.md

 ###Important features of `datashader`

-Incorporating `holoviews`, `datashader`, and `bokeh`, we can now rasterize large amounts of data and plot them faster then using `matplotlib`.
+Incorporating `holoviews`, `datashader`, and `bokeh`, we can now rasterize large amounts of data and plot them faster than using `matplotlib`.
 Theoretically, the number of points is now irrelevant while plotting.
 Using `datashader`, it is now possible to plot 5 million points in 30 seconds.
 Aggregating the data (2.5 gigs) took 1 minute to populate the dataframes, and 2 minutes to write to file (which is only needed if you want to avoid running the monte carlo again).
 To graph the existing without re-running the simulations, set `ONLY_DATASHADE_DATA = 1` in the [Monte Carlo scenarios](@ref MonteCarloSimulation).

 In order to generate graphs that are zoomed in to a specific x and y range modify the following: